Steward and share human stories and connections

 We connect you with opportunities

 Study off-campus and intern at world-renowned research and cultural institutions including the Newberry Library and the Field Museum in Chicago, and museums and libraries connected with The Philadelphia Center.
+Or experience a behind-the-scenes tour at one of these sites through the college’s annual Career Trek.

 Study abroad worldwide to engage with galleries, museums, and archives.
 Enroll in curating courses, take an arts management course, or learn conservation techniques at partner institutions while still receiving Beloit College support and advising.